 - For additional funding to cover school related expenses students can apply for the Direct PLUS loan.
 Student can get awarded up to the Cost of Attendance if their application is approved.
 Please visit the link for more information and to apply for the Direct PLUS loan.
 Student must notify the Financial Aid office once approved in order to be reviewed for additional awards.

 - Federal Work Study Program (FWS) is also available for students that demonstrate financial need.
 Need is determined by an evaluation of the student’s Free Application for Federal Student Aid (FAFSA).
 Students are awarded FWS funds upon completion of the FAFSA if they have checked the interest in the work-study box, and as long as funds are available.

 - Students also have the option to apply for Institutional Scholarships and Grants.
 Students who are interested in applying for one or more scholarships must submit an online application.
 Each scholarship and/or grant will be based on the following including, but not limited to specific program, need based, or diversity If any is awarded will be added to the student’s award letter.

 - Students who are not eligible for Federal aid or have exhausted their aggregate limit have the choice to apply and receive an alternative loan up to the Cost of Attendance based on their enrollment status.

 Please Note: Federal regulations require colleges to consider all educational financial assistance to be calculated in determining student eligibility.
 Financial assistance includes grants, loans, scholarships, work study, and similar programs used to cover postsecondary educational expenses.
-When a student receives more aid than his/her financial need or our cost of attendance, the result may be an over award.
+When a student receives more aid than his/her financial need or our cost of attendance, the result may be an over offer.

-When the total of all aid received by the student exceeds the student’s cost of attendance budget, awards in the package will be adjusted (cancelled or reduced) in order to eliminate the over award.
+When the total of all aid received by the student exceeds the student’s cost of attendance budget, offers in the package will be adjusted (cancelled or reduced) in order to eliminate the over award.
 Loans will be reduced before any reduction is made to any other awards.